Feynman1999/MAI-VSR-Diggers/README.md

 you will get tflite files in the dir `xxx/tflite/xxx`

 and we have supported our pre-built  `model.tflite`  and `model_none.tflite`  in `ckpt` dir

+## testing on custum data using tflite
+you can refer to https://github.com/Feynman1999/MAI-VSR-Diggers/issues/2.